9 Vaccinations You Need—and Aren’t Getting

 Pertussis (aka Whooping Cough)

 Whooping cough may seem like a disease from ancient times, but the U.S. Centers for Disease Control and Prevention (CDC) recently reported that it’s on the rise, with up to 50,000 reported cases a year.
 “We used to think that if you were immunized as a child, you’d be fine, but it turns out your immunity wanes as you age,” says Dr. Besser.
 It’s now recommended that adults get a pertussis booster shot every 10 years, she says.
 While the disease itself may not be more than a bothersome condition for a healthy adult—”it must just be annoying, like a cough that just won’t go away,” says Dr. Besser—the disease can be serious or even deadly for infants, which is why it’s recommended expectant parents and caregivers receive the booster shot.
 It’s especially important for pregnant women as they can pass along short term protection to their babies.
+Learn more about whooping cough vaccines, boosters, and when you should get them.

 Tetanus is caused by a bacterial infection that enters the skin through a cut, which then affects the nervous system.
 Since the disease can be caused by scenarios as minor as a pinprick or animal scratch, experts recommend a booster shot every ten years.
 Keep in mind, your tetanus shot also protects against whooping cough, says Dr. Besser.
 “People don’t realize it’s not just tetanus in the shot, but you can also get protected from pertussis in the same vaccine,” she says.
 Discover what else your doctor wishes you knew about immunizations.

 According to the CDC, there were 136 pediatric deaths due to the flu during the 2018-2019 season, and roughly eight out of ten of these deaths occurred in unvaccinated children.
 “That’s when you can directly see the positive correlation between vaccinations and disease prevention,” says Dr. Garrett-Price.
 But it’s not just children who should be getting the flu shot every year; seniors, anyone with a compromised immune system, and anyone who will come into contact regularly with these groups should definitely get one.
 Because the flu strain changes every year, the current recommendation is to have a flu vaccine shot every year, says Dr. Besser.
 The flu can be deadly for adults, too—the CDC estimates that there may have been as many as 61,200 flu-related deaths last winter.
 “It takes six weeks to develop immunity, so get it early before flu season starts,” she recommends.
-Avoid these flu shot mistakes that can make it less effective.

 Hepatitis A and B vaccines are often included on the regular vaccination schedule for children but that’s only been true since the mid-90’s.
 People born before that should talk to their doctor about getting immunized against the highly contagious virus, says Erich M. Sturgis, MD, professor and surgeon with The University of Texas MD Anderson Cancer Center.
 This is especially true for people with risk factors for cancer as hepatitis B and C can increase your risk of getting certain types of cancer, he explains.
 Another group that needs to be vaccinated for hepatits are people with both Type I and Type II, according to the CDC.
 Diabetes, even if well managed, can make it harder for your immune system to fight infections, they say.
 In addition, people with diabetes are at a higher risk for hepatitis B due to ways they measure their blood glucose levels.
 This means that if you have diabetes, the CDC recommends getting immunized for hepatitis.